jasonckok/movie-database/README.md

 # Movie Database

-A Spring based Maven application that provides RESTful web services as the backend.
+A Spring based Maven application that serves as the backend to provide RESTful web services by [Jason Kok](https://github.com/jasonckok) and React application for the frontend by [Gavin Baker](https://github.com/gavnbaker).

 This is an ongoing project.

 ## Getting Started